 All the pubs on this itinerary provide locally sourced food and drink and offer weary walkers a warm welcome.
 The Lodge Inn, Old Hunstanton is a Cask Marque pub in the quiet village of Old Hunstanton.
 It started its life as a farm house in 1542 and some very prominent Norfolk families have owned it over the years.
 Converted into a pub with rooms in 1912, it’s a short 5-10 minute walk to the Norfolk Coast Path.

 The White Horse, Brancaster Staithe is right on the Norfolk Coast Path and has incredible views over the salt marshes and on a sunny evening, the sunsets are truly spectacular.

 The Globe at Wells-next-the-Sea is in the middle of the working fishing town of Wells-next-the-Sea overlooking a pretty Georgian square.
 The recently refurbished White Horse, Blakeney is perfectly situated above the picturesque quayside.

 With many original Victorian features, the Red Lion, Cromer has wonderful views overlooking the sea and the iconic Pier.

-Cromer crab, Brancaster mussels (depending on season) and local seafood is a speciality on the Norfolk coast as well as the local ales brewed using the barley grown around the county.
+Cromer crab, Brancaster mussels (depending on season), and local seafood are specialties on the Norfolk coast, as well as the local ales brewed using the barley grown around the county.
 Most of the pubs along this stretch of coastline offer excellent food – with some truly outstanding eateries in Brancaster Staithe and Wells.